Chen-Portfolio/Predicting-Customer-Purchase-Revenue/README.md

 <a id='results'></a>
 ## Results

 The results have been clearly documented in the Jupyter Notebook.
-Please refer [Predicting_Customer_Revenue_Workbook.ipynb](Predicting_Customer_Revenue_Workbook.ipynb).
+Please refer to [Predicting_Customer_Revenue_Workbook.ipynb](Predicting_Customer_Revenue_Workbook.ipynb).